-ACT SUMMARY
+BILL SUMMARY

-Prohibits the Public Utilities Commission (PUCO) from establishing any requirements for the unbundling of network elements, for the resale of telecommunications services, or for network interconnection that exceed or are inconsistent with or prohibited by federal law, and requires the PUCO to comply with federal law in establishing pricing for such unbundled elements, resale, or interconnection.

-- Prohibits the PUCO from exercising any jurisdiction over advanced services or internet protocol-enabled service that is prohibited by, or is inconsistent with its jurisdiction under, federal law. - Makes changes to Ohio's Alternative Regulation ("Alt Reg") statute, in part to modify a state policy objective concerning just and reasonable rates for public telecommunications services and to add three objectives generally pertaining to the scope of PUCO regulation and the nondiscriminatory treatment of service providers where competing and functionally equivalent services are involved and to the continuation of lifeline assistance.
+- Prohibits the Public Utilities Commission (PUCO) from establishing any requirements or pricing for the unbundling of network elements, for the resale of telecommunications services, or for network interconnection that exceed or are inconsistent with or prohibited by federal law, and requires such PUCO pricing to comply with federal law. - Prohibits the PUCO from exercising any jurisdiction over advanced services or internet protocol-enabled service that is prohibited by, or exceeds or is inconsistent with its jurisdiction under, federal law. - Makes changes to Ohio's Alternative Regulation ("Alt Reg") statute, in part to modify a state policy objective concerning just and reasonable rates for public telecommunications services and to add three objectives generally pertaining to the scope of PUCO regulation and the nondiscriminatory treatment of service providers where competing and functionally equivalent services are involved and to the continuation of lifeline assistance. - Modifies an Alt Reg law provision authorizing an alternative regulation option for small telephone companies regarding any public telecommunications service so that the option is available specifically to small companies--redefined as having fewer than 50,000 access lines-that are incumbent local exchange companies. - Changes a current alternative regulation option that allows any company to apply to the PUCO for approval of alternative regulation for any public telecommunications service except basic local exchange service so that the option will be available for basic local exchange service as well.